-Group Findings Group Findings Lease area includes land for car parking between the green and Chauncey Street, however members do not use this. park they initially used the cricket clubrooms, and are now based in the Laurie Green Pavilion.
-Facility Use Currently 8 girls, numbers have not recovered since the COVID pandemic; most are Lancefield residents.
-Monday Tuesday Pennant and training Facility Use Wednesday -l Monday r night during school ter m, 5.00pm - 6.30pm.
-Thursday Training 2.30pm onwards • - d room and Friday Barefoot Bowls every 2 nd week (est. 60 people) hall. her on the o Saturday Pennant - k for nature -based act ivities, etc. Sunday Some tournaments Facility Issues / Opportur nities The green is us sed for 7 months of the year. hind the pa Facility Issues/ Opportunities · · den-Powell would like additional 4 There is in mounted o which is su Clubroom Parkinsons functions, 1 Club has p Club fills its nerally meets the needs of the Club, but to set aside land towards playground for an 4 rinks in the future. sufficient power in the park.
-Club has lights in the pavilion veranda for Barefoot Bowls ifficient.
-Full green lighting is an aspiration. is used by community groups, eg. is Support Group once a month, Christmas funeral wakes, Neighbourhood House.
-Islans to replace shade cloth on east shelters.
-Is water tank from the park bore.
-Ince is dangerous as a single lane.
-Laurie Green Pavilion meets the galthough a larger permanent store equipment, such as tents which a group currently has a cupboard in equipment and materials are store area is approximately half a single Cattle grid at the park entrance ne ore is requi are stored in which nored.
-Req gle garage ired to store d offsite.
-The nainly craft uired storage size.
-Some cara Truck Show Some caravans use the park, particularly during the Truck Show and Swap Meet, and this could become an ongoing use with an honesty payment system.
-Management Arrangement Management A As of this year each club has a representative on the Committee of Management, and the Club considers the Lancefield Law a State City Committee to be now more innovative and going well.
-Club was established in 1878, and is affiliated with the Gisborne District Cricket Association. with the Lancefield Girl Guides Group amalgan ago. nated with Romsey Girl Guides 25 years Cricket Club Meeting date: Facility Use Meeting date: 5 December 2023 Before Lancefie eld Park, the group was based at the rear of Pavilion hall, and when they relocated to the 5 December 2023 Monday Nets 4.30-6.30 Oval 1 4.30-6.30 Oval 2 4.30-6.30 Pavilion -
+Group Findings Lease area includes land for car parking between the greer and Chauncey Street, however members do not use this.
+Facility Use Monday - Tuesday Pennant and training Wednesday -1 Thursday Training 2.30pm onwards Friday Barefoot Bowls every 2 nd week (est. 60 people) Saturday Pennant Sunday Some tournaments The green is used for 7 months of the year.
+Facility Issues/ Opportunities Facility generally meets the needs of the Club, but would like to set aside land towards playground for an additional 4 rinks in the future. mounted on th icient power in the park.
+Club has lights to pavilion veranda for Barefoot Bowls lient.
+Full green lighting is an aspiration.
+Parkinsons Su sed by community groups, eg. apport Group once a month, Christmas aral wakes, Neighbourhood House.
+Club has plans s to replace shade cloth on east shelters.
+Club fills its water tank from the park bore. is dangerous as a single lane.
+Some caravans use the park, particularly during the Truck Show and Swap Meet, and this could becont ongoing use with an honesty payment system.
+Management Arrangement As of this year each club has a representative on the Committee of Management, and the Club considers Committee to be now more innovative and going we Lancefield Girl Guides Group amalgamate ago. ed with Romsey Girl Guides 25 years Meeting date: 5 December 2023 Before Lancefield Park, the group was based at the rear of the Mechanics Pavilion hall, and when they relocated to the